galactic-forensics/RPyScope/README.md

 in the PiCamera Manual.
 You can still adjust brightness and contrast.

+### Resolution and framerate

+You can set the resolution as 'width x height' in pixels, and the framerate in frames per second.
+For maximum supported resolutions and framerates, see [Sensor Modes](https://picamera.readthedocs.io/en/release-1.13/fov.html#sensor-modes) in the picamera documentation.
+The new resolution will be applied as soon as you either start the preview, start a recording or capture an image.
+The new framerate will be applied as soon as you either start the preview or record a video.

 ### Recording to files

-The recording path can be set by clicking the button
+The recording path can be typed directly under
-`Set Recording Path`.
+`File path`, or set by clicking on 'Browse'.
 This will specify which folder new files get saved to.
-Putting something into the file name input box will furthermore choose this filename.
+Putting something into the 'File name' input box will furthermore choose this filename.
-*Note* that currently,
-a full timestamp will be attached to the beginning of each file name.
+A full timestamp can be attached to the beginning of each file name by checking 'Date prefix'.

 By default,
-the path that you will record to is the home path, e.g., `/home/pi`.
+the path that you will record to is your Desktop, e.g., `/home/pi/Desktop`.

 ### Preview

 The raspberry pi camera preview can be started or stopped with the `Start Preview` / `Stop Preview` button.
-This preview directly streams to the GPU, therefore you are advised to keep the program on the very left or very right of the screen.
+This preview directly streams to the GPU and bypasses your window manager, meaning that you can't move or resize it with the mouse.
-If you don't move your mouse away from the button, you can always click it in case you cannot see it anymore after the preview starts.
+See the [Settings](#settings) sections for preview positioning.

 ### Recording Video